riyapatel13/ASL-Recognizer/README.md

   <img src="images/asl_demo_gif.gif">
 </p>

 ## Files Included

 * data
   * Repo containing data files used for training and testing models.
 Data found from [Kaggle ASL Alphabet dataset](https://www.kaggle.com/grassknoted/asl-alphabet).
-* construct_models
+* models
-  * Repo containing Python notebooks to run to create and save models used in application.
-Did not include trained models because they were too large to store on Github (requires Git LFS).
+  * construct_models: Repo containing Python notebooks to run to create and save models used in application.
+  * Included text files to Google Drive links for models because they were too large to store on Github (requires Git LFS).
+Models can be downloaded from Google Drive.
 * classes.txt
   * File to enumerate all the classes that the model trained on - used for prediction.
 * asl_recognizer_gui.py